Computing exact $D$-optimal designs by mixed integer second-order cone programming

-and the design $\vec{w}$ is a weight vector indicating the percentage of trials in the individual design point.
-This problem, called \emph{optimal approximate design problem} in the literature, is in fact a relaxation of a complicated combinatorial problem: the \emph{optimal exact design problem of size $N$}, where $\mathcal{W}$ takes the form
+and the design $\vec{w}$ is a weight vector indicating the proportions of trials in the individual design points.
+This problem, called the \emph {optimal approximate design problem} in the literature, is in fact a relaxation of a much more difficult and more fundamental discrete optimization problem: the \emph{optimal exact design problem of size $N$}, where $\mathcal{W}$ takes the form